The program of the symposium

 by the father Patrick Desbois, Yahad-In Unum, Paris, France.

-The guidelines for the Jewish question of the Reichock Shauptamt (RSHA) in 1941 questions about the links between Berlin and the x cutants of the enemy on the ground
+The directives for the Jewish question from the Reichpike Shauptamt (RSHA) in 1941, questions about the links between Berlin and the cutants of the harmful group on the ground

-The policy of ghetto-sation by the Germans in occupied Ukraine: regional structures and sources
+The policy of ghetto-ization by the Germans in occupied Ukraine: regional structures and sources

-by Martin Dean, Center of High Studies on the Holocaust, USHMM.
+by Martin Dean, Center for High Studies on the Holocaust, USHMM.

-The stewardship of the enemy: the police reports on the use of ammunition, Lviv, August 1942
+The management of the enemy: police reports on the use of ammunition, Lviv, August 1942

 Register for Monday, October 1, 2007